Coloring Drawings of Graphs

-Since $G$ is edge-$3$-critical, this means that there is a modulo-$3$-orientation $D_i$ of $G[X_i \cup \{v\}]$.
+Since $G$ is edge-$3$-critical, \nbothV{this means that}{Lemma \ref{mod3or} implies that} there is a modulo-$3$-orientation $D_i$ of $G[X_i \cup \{v\}]$.
 Let $D$ be the orientation of $G$ obtained by joining the orientations $D_i, i=1,\ldots,k$.
 We now have $\text{exc}_{D}(x)=\text{exc}_{D_i}(x)$ for each $x \in X_i$ as well as $\text{exc}_{D}(v)=\sum_{i=1}^{k}{\text{exc}_{D_i}(v)}$.
-Since each $D_i$ is a modulo-$3$-orientation, this means that $\text{exc}_{D}(x) \equiv 0 \text{ (mod }3)$ for all $x \in V(G)$.
-Thus, $D$ is a modulo-$3$-orientation of $G$.
+Since each~$D_i$ is a modulo-$3$-orientation, this means that $\text{exc}_{D}(x) \equiv 0 \text{ (mod }3)$ for all $x \in V(G)$.
+Thus,~$D$ is a modulo-$3$-orientation of $G$.
 This contradiction shows that $G$ must be $2$-vertex-connected.

 Note that by Theorem~\ref{thm:flowcoloringduality}, $G$ is not planar.
-We can therefore apply Lemma~\ref{K5structure} to $G$ and obtain vertices $v_1,\ldots,v_5 \in V(G)$ and corresponding subgraphs $G_{i,j}, 1 \le i<j \le 5$ satisfying the properties 1--3 from the Lemma.
+We can therefore apply Lemma~\ref{K5structure} to $G$ and obtain vertices $v_1,\ldots,v_5 \in V(G)$ and corresponding subgraphs $G_{i,j}, 1 \le i<j \le 5$ satisfying the properties 1--3 from the \bothV{L}{l}emma.
 Let us call a pair $1 \le i <j \le 5$ \emph{good} if $G_{i,j}$ admits a modulo-$3$-orientation and \emph{bad} if $G_{i,j}$ admits a near-mod-$3$-orientation that misses $v_i$ and $v_j$.